Anum-2017/Q4_Learning/Pydantic/readme.md

   Input should be a valid integer, unable to parse string as an integer [type=int_parsing, input_value='not_an_int', input_type=str]
     For further information visit https://errors.pydantic.dev/2.11/v/int_parsing
 ```

+**🧠 Key Takeaways:**
+✅ You define models by inheriting from BaseModel.
+🔍 Fields are automatically validated based on their type annotations.
+🚫 Invalid data raises ValidationError with detailed messages.
+📤 Use .model_dump() to convert the model to a dictionary for serialization.